MarcusMahlatjie/node.js-chat-app/README.md

-# realtime-chat-app
+# Real time Chat App

-This is a real time chat app that allows real-time messaging, image and file support, read receipts and more.
-(NodeJS and React)
+This is a real time chat app that allows real-time messaging between users, read receipts, image and file support and more.
+This app is built using NodeJS, React and makes use of ChatEngine.IO